SCHOOLS

 PUBLIC SCHOOLS

-Cold Spring is a public elementary school serving children in grades Kindergarten through Sixth Grades.
-With approximately 170 students in a small classroom setting.
-The faculty consists of a superintendent-principal, nine classroom teachers, a part-time reading teacher, a librarian, a credentialed music teacher, a technology specialist, a chief business officer, director of fiscal services, executive assistant, office coordinator, and director of maintenance and operations, and nine instructional assistants.
-In addition, Cold Spring also has professional artists and musicians that provide instruction in visual arts, ceramic sculpture, instrumental music, and drama.
-Cold Spring was designated a California Distinguished School in 1986 and recognized as a Blue Ribbon School in 1992, and in 2016 a Gold Ribbon School.
+Cold Spring is a public elementary school serving children in grades Kindergarten through Sixth Grade.
+It serves approximately 170 students in small classroom settings.
+The faculty consists of a superintendent-principal, nine classroom teachers, a part-time reading teacher, a librarian, a credentialed music teacher, a technology specialist, a chief business officer, a director of fiscal services, an executive assistant, an office coordinator, a director of maintenance and operations, and nine instructional assistants.
+In addition, Cold Spring also has professional artists and musicians who provide instruction in visual arts, ceramic sculpture, instrumental music, and drama.
+Cold Spring was designated a California Distinguished School in 1986, recognized as a Blue Ribbon School in 1992, and, in 2016, a Gold Ribbon School.
 The students of Cold Spring have consistently performed in the top 5-10% of all elementary schools in California.

-Montecito Union School District is a public elementary school district with one school serving children in kindergarten through Sixth Grades.
+Montecito Union School District is a public elementary school district with one school serving children in kindergarten through Sixth grade.
 In 1998 and again in 2014, the school was awarded California's "Distinguished School" status.
-Montecito Union is governed by a five-member board of trustees and administered by a district Superintendent, a Principal, and Assistant Principal.
+Montecito Union is governed by a five-member board of trustees and administered by a district Superintendent, a Principal, and an Assistant Principal.
 Enrollment has risen from 264 students in 1983/84 to over 400 students today.
-The school boasts of a school-wide teacher/pupil average of 1/18 students in grades K-6 with a certificated teacher and a three-hour instructional assistant in each of the classrooms.
+The school boasts a teacher/pupil average of 1:18 in grades K-6, with a certificated teacher and a three-hour instructional assistant in each classroom.
 In addition, the school's staff includes specialists in art, music, physical education, technology, Spanish, and the library.
 The Montecito Union School rests on an eight-acre site nestled between the Santa Ynez Mountains and the Pacific Ocean and serves the community of Montecito.

-The school offers three academies- the Computer Science Academy (CSA), the Multimedia and Design Academy (MAD), and Visual Arts and Design Academy (VADA).
-In addition, they offer career-technical pathways in the fields of sports medicine, culinary arts, and construction technology.
-With their ongoing partnership with Santa Barbara City College, students can participate in dual enrollment courses, both on campus and at the City College campus.
-Beyond the dual enrollment courses, students are also able to take advantage of Advanced Placement and honors-level courses in all subject areas.
+The school offers three academies- the Computer Science Academy (CSA), the Multimedia and Design Academy (MAD), and the Visual Arts and Design Academy (VADA).
+In addition, they offer career-technical pathways in sports medicine, culinary arts, and construction technology.
+Through their ongoing partnership with Santa Barbara City College, students can participate in dual enrollment courses on both campuses.
+Beyond dual enrollment courses, students can also take Advanced Placement and honors-level courses in all subject areas.

 Santa Barbara High School offers dynamic extra-curricular programs and athletics.
-With over 30 student clubs, giving students the opportunity to explore their passion, give back to our community, and promote common interests.
-Student athletes compete in over 15 CIF sports and many of them go onto Division I colleges and the professional leagues.
-Lastly, they have a thriving Visual and Performing Arts program that includes a theater department that performs three times a year, a vocal program that performs all over the city and the state, as well as a band program that is active in our community.
+With over 30 student clubs, students can explore their passions, give back to our community, and promote common interests.
+Student athletes compete in over 15 CIF sports, and many go on to Division I colleges and professional leagues.
+Lastly, they have a thriving Visual and Performing Arts program that includes a theater department that performs three times a year, a vocal program that performs throughout the city and state, and a band program that is active in our community.

 Dos Pueblos High School, located in Goleta, opened its doors to its first students in the spring of 1967.
-With a student body of approximately 2,300 students in grades 9-12.
-It is recognized as a National Blue Ribbon School and the only high school in Santa Barbara County to offer the prestigious International Baccalaureate (IB) Programme -- which provides interdisciplinary student-led research opportunities where students can explore their unique interests and passions.
+The student body is approximately 2,300 students in grades 9-12.
+It is recognized as a National Blue Ribbon School and the only high school in Santa Barbara County to offer the prestigious International Baccalaureate (IB) Programme, which provides interdisciplinary student-led research opportunities for students to explore their unique interests and passions.

-The campus has undergone many transformations, including new facilities: the Virgil Elings Center for Creative Learning, the Virgil Elings Center for Media and Communication, a football stadium, an Olympic-sized pool, and a 12,000-square-foot engineering facility.
+The campus has undergone many transformations, including the addition of new facilities: the Virgil Elings Center for Creative Learning, the Virgil Elings Center for Media and Communication, a football stadium, an Olympic-sized pool, and a 12,000-square-foot engineering facility.

 Through their strong partnership with SBCC, DP students can take an array of dual-enrollment courses to enhance their education and begin earning college units while still in high school.
 Along with these innovative academic programs, DPHS offers 24 varsity athletic teams, over 50 active student clubs, and a spirited, student-centered campus culture that values inclusion, diversity, and connectedness.